altayaydemir/altay-dot-wtf/data/about/about.md

 - **2020, Jan:** joined to _App Client Core_ team that is responsible for architecture, performance and many other things related to [Klarna app.](https://klarna.com/us/klarna-app/)
 - **2019, May:** got a promising offer from the Swedish fintech decacorn [**Klarna**](https://klarna.com/) and joined to _Marketing Touchpoint Infrastructure_ team.
 Worked on analytics and CRM integrations.
 - **2018, Oct:** relocated to Berlin and joined [**Lisk**](https://lisk.io), a blockchain startup.
 Worked on the [mobile wallet](https://github.com/LiskHQ/lisk-mobile) and built some cool stuff such as [react-native iMessage bridge](../blog/react-native-imessage).
 We had a chance to [present it in the React Berlin meetup.](https://www.youtube.com/watch?v=MEM6OBOBIhY)
-- **2018, June:** had a month-long London trip with colleagues.
+- **2018, June:** had a month-long London trip with colleagues, my first time abroad.
 Turkey had another non-promising general election that gave a hint of what will keep happening in the country.
 - **2017:** joined [**putio**](https://put.io/), a cloud-storage service that downloads publicly available files at high speeds.
 Took over the web app and built clients for iOS, tvOS, Roku, and Smart TVs.

 ---